Jamesits/EuDilemma/README.md

 <script>EuDilemma.showDialogIfEu();</script>
 ```

-If you have a programmable backend or using services like GloudFlare IP Geolocation, you should get the 2-char country code yourself and call `EuDilemma.showDialogIfCountryCodeIs` or `EuDilemma.showDialog` when needed, rather using `EuDilemma.showDialogIfEu`.
+If you have a programmable backend or using services like CloudFlare IP Geolocation, you should get the 2-char country code yourself and call `EuDilemma.showDialogIfCountryCodeIs` or `EuDilemma.showDialog` when needed, rather using `EuDilemma.showDialogIfEu`.
 This saves one API call on the client side.

 ## Caveats